-Dan Janich is the resident partner of the firm’s Chicago office.
+Dan Janich is Of Counsel with the firm’s Chicago office.
 For more than 25 years he has concentrated his practice in ERISA covered employee benefits, executive and equity compensation and employment law counseling and litigation.

 Clients hire Dan because he is a problem solver, frequently exceeding their expectations in addressing their legal issues in all aspects of employment, employee benefits and executive compensation law.

 Dan’s clients range from multinational companies to startups in various industries including manufacturing, consumer products, high technology, professional and financial services and real estate and their boards and C-level executives.
 Dan’s not-for-profit clients include health care providers, higher education institutions and foundations and their C-level executives.

 Dan counsels clients on pension and welfare benefit plan design and administration, including ESOPs, design and administration of executive and equity compensation agreements and arrangements, as well as addressing compliance with governmental regulations matters.

 Dan’s ERISA litigation practice consists of the representation of clients in benefit and breach of fiduciary duty claims.
 A special focus of Dan’s litigation practice is the representation of corporations and executives in executive compensation claims.